Liturgy simply means the worship of God.

-Monks are people who feel they have a lot to thank God for – in fact they believe that they have everything to thank God for, because God created them and everything in the world – all those things which give sustenance and fulfilment and meaning to their lives.
+As Monks, we believe we have much to thank God for – in fact, we believe that we have everything to thank God for, because God created us, and everything in the world – all those things which give sustenance and fulfilment and meaning to our lives.

-Every day and every moment is a gift from God, so we feel the need to thank him frequently for all we have and all we are.
-We also want to understand God more - not that in this life we can ever fully understand him, but like a friend whose company we enjoy and whose wisdom we appreciate, we want to stay close to him and come to know him better.
+Every day and each moment is a gift from God.
+We also want to understand and know God more intimately – not that we can ever fully understand him in this life, but more so as a friend whose company we enjoy, and whose wisdom we appreciate.
+We want to stay close to him, and come to know him better.